The Out-of-Towners (1999 film): Production

+In December 1996, it was reported Paramount Pictures was in negotiations with Steve Martin and Goldie Hawn for a remake of The Out-of-Towners with the idea to do so originating from Robert Evans.
+Paramount had originally wanted screenwriter of the original, Neil Simon, to "contemporize" the material; however, Marc Lawrence ultimately wrote the script.
+By September 1997, it was announced that Martin and Hawn had agreed to star in the film which was set for a January 1998 production start.
+Peter Segal had initially been hired as director, but due to "creative differences" Segal left the film and was replaced by Sam Weisman.
+The movie was shot on location in New York City and featured a cameo by then-mayor Rudy Giuliani as himself.

 Steve Martin and Goldie Hawn first worked together in Housesitter (1992).

 Henry and Nancy Clark's son Alan is played by Goldie Hawn's real-life son, Oliver Hudson.

-Much footage from the film was reportedly stolen, which resulted in many scenes having to be reshot.
+Much footage from the film was reportedly stolen, which resulted in many scenes having to be re-shot.

 Reception

 The Out-of-Towners was a disappointment critically and commercially.
 It has a 28% rating on the Rotten Tomatoes website from 39 reviews.
 The site's consensus states: "Solid source material and a cast of talented comedians aren't enough to make The Out-of-Towners worth hosting on a screen of any size."

 Roger Ebert commented that the movie "was not a proud moment in the often-inspired careers of Martin and Hawn."
 Most of the negative reviews point to Cleese as the only redeeming factor of the film.